pondurupurnachandrarao-cmd/JavaPrograms/README.md

 19. Write a Java program to demonstrate a one-dimensional array by reading five integer elements from the user and displaying them.

+20. A java program that demonstrates the default constructor.